 The official opening did indeed take place in June.
 An account of the party can be found here.

-Soon, various fans began moving to Bixel Street to be close to the clubroom, which quickly became the social centre of a whole community of fans, causing Francis Towner Laney to nickname the area "the Bixelstrasse", a nickname soon picked up by others.
+Soon, various fans began moving to Bixel Street to be close to the clubroom, which quickly became the social centre of a whole community of fans, causing T. Bruce Yerke to dub the area "the Bixelstrasse", a nickname soon picked up by others.
 Harry Warner Jr described it thus in ALL OUR YESTERDAYS (1969):

 "The club moved into its celebrated soundproof clubroom ... in April, 1943, holding its first meeting there on April 29th.
 This sanctified site resembled to the passerby a second-rate apartment.
 Inside, its 20 x 30 feet of floor space was principally remarkable for its large collection of cigarette butts, the outcome of Ackerman's ban on ashtrays in his effort to halt smoking in the clubroom.
 Almost every type of fannish spoor could be found in the clubroom, even unto a printing press.
 Across the street was 628, Tendril Towers, a boardinghouse much favored by fans for its nearness to the clubroom, its lenient landlady (who once, when charged with being a Communist, retorted: "I can prove it!"), and its modest $6.00 per week rental.
 Mel Brown, Jimmy Kepner, Niesen Himmel, Gus Willmorth, Lou Goldstone, Art Joquel, E. E. Evans, his daughter Jonie, Art Saha, and Alva Rogers were among those who lived there at various times.Morojo lived in the same block at 643, an address that was later occupied by the Ashleys, Wiedenbeck, and Liebscher.

 Most of these buildings are now no longer there, but there's one still standing today that they would've walked past.
 As it clearly shows, at least that section of the street was a hill:

 Of the clubroom, Laney later wrote in AH!
 SWEET IDIOCY!: